 science fiction involving extraterrestrials, up to 1900

-Prior to the 19th century, the concept of authentically alien creatures – beings unlike anything on Earth – never arose.
+Prior to the nineteenth century, the concept of authentically alien creatures – beings unlike anything on Earth – never arose.
 Lucian, Ariosto, Kepler, Wilkins, Godwin, and others, all told of voyages through space and meetings with the inhabitants of other worlds, in stories that are precursors of modern science fiction, but none of their extraterrestrials were anything more than strangely-attired humans or animals obviously modeled on terrestrial forms.
 In the latter part of the ninteenth century, however, science fiction began to reflect the influence of three key scientific paradigms and breakthroughs: the notion of biological evolution (see evolutionary theory and extraterrestrial life), the nebular hypothesis (which, in the form it then took, suggested that the planets of the solar system might be at different stages of development), and the confirmation by spectroscopy that the same chemical elements occur throughout the Universe.
 To these underlying themes, must be added the specific and powerful effect that Percival Lowell's vision of Mars exerted on the public (and scientific) imagination.